kriasoft/node-sqlite/README.md

 ### How to Use

-This module has the same API as the original `sqlite3` library ([docs](https://github.com/mapbox/node-sqlite3/wiki/API)) except that all its API methods return promises and do not accept callback arguments.
+This module has the same API as the original `sqlite3` library ([docs](https://github.com/mapbox/node-sqlite3/wiki/API)), except that all its API methods return ES6 Promises and do not accept callback arguments.

-Below is an example of how to use it with Node.js, [Express](http://expressjs.com/starter/hello-world.html) and [Babel](http://babeljs.io/):
+Below is an example of how to use it with [Node.js](https://nodejs.org), [Express](http://expressjs.com/starter/hello-world.html) and [Babel](http://babeljs.io/):

 ```js
 import express from 'express';